b97tsk/reactive-tree/README.md

 #### class Leaf: subject()

-`subject()` creates an RxJS Subject for the leaf and returns it.
+`subject()` creates an RxJS BehaviorSubject for the leaf and returns it.
 Subsequent calls return the same one.

 The subject responds to `write()` and `subscribe()`.